Pea Protein vs. Soy Protein: How Do They Compare?

 When choosing a protein powder, whether pea protein, soy, or other plant-based protein, here are some things to consider:

-• Third party testing.
-Protein powders are considered dietary supplements, and therefore are not regulated by the FDA.
+- Third-party testing.
+Protein powders are dietary supplements and therefore aren’t regulated by the FDA.
 So can you know that your supplement actually contains what it says it does, and if it is safe?
 It should say on the label whether the supplement has been tested by an independent third-party lab (not by the supplement company itself).
 Look for NSF-certified manufacturers that also follow Good Manufacturing Processes (GMP).

-• Leucine content.
+- Leucine content.
 The amino acid leucine is essential for stimulating muscle growth, so if your goal with a protein powder is to gain muscle you should choose a protein powder with a high leucine content.
-Soy is slightly higher in leucine than pea protein (19), but if you prefer pea protein you can just use more at a time to get more leucine.
+Soy is slightly higher in leucine21 than pea protein, but if you prefer pea protein you can just use more at a time to get more leucine.
 And as mentioned above, both proteins have fairly equal effects on muscle strength and hypertrophy.

 Main takeaway: Is pea or soy protein better?